Megan studies part-time alongside her role as an Experimental Scientist for DuPont Teijin Films.

 I haven’t graduated yet, but I have a full-time job at my sponsoring company, DuPont Teijin Films.
 I believe the qualifications that I will gain from Teesside University will put me in a brilliant positon for the future.
 I was recently awarded the Royal Society of Chemistry Industry Technician of the Year award.
 When they read out my name I was really shocked, but incredibly proud to have won.
 It is a great achievement and something that will certainly help me in my career.

 Working in research and development is exciting.
 My role as an Experimental Scientist involves the development and testing of polyester films for uses such as food packaging, solar panels and electronics.
 Every day is different and I have been given some great opportunities and responsibilities while working here.
 I really love my current job and am doing exactly what I have always wanted to do.
 In this profession, there is only so far you can go without a degree.
-When I

 I would recommend the University as it offers a variety of courses, has a brilliant campus and facilities and is in a great area.
 The course I study is well rounded and would be enjoyed by anyone with a science interest.
 Students could achieve a lot at Teesside University.